 In his book Evolution by Gene Duplication, Susumu Ohno proposed that gene duplication plays a major role in species evolution (Ohno, 1970), because it provides new genetic materials to build on new phenotypes while keeping a backup gene for the previous function.
-Indeed, duplicate genes evolve after duplication: they may be inactivated, and become pseudogenes; they may be deleted or conserved, and if conserved, the may or may not acquire a new function.
-Figure 1.2 depicts the different possible fates of a duplicate gene.
+Indeed, duplicate genes may evolve after duplication: they may be inactivated, becoming pseudogenes; they may be deleted or conserved and so, they may acquire new functions.

+1.2.1 Pseudogenization

-As genome evolves, duplicate genes may be inactivated and become pseudogenes.
-These pseudogenes keep a gene-like structure which degrades as and when further genome modifications occur but they are no longer expressed.
+Duplicate genes may be inactivated and become pseudogenes.
+These pseudogenes keep a genelike structure, which degrades as and when further genome modifications occur.
+However, they are no longer expressed.